ballerina-platform/ballerina-lang/docs/quick-tour.md

 Hello, World!
 ```

-You just started Ballerina, ran a simple Hello World code, and got a response within seconds.
+You just started Ballerina, ran a simple code, and got a response within seconds.

 Pretty simple and straightforward, right?
 Now, let's look at something a little more interesting: the Composer.